-The Letter of Jude is the final of seven catholic or universal letters of the New Testament of the Bible, along with James, the First and Second Letters of Peter, and the First, Second, and Third Letters of John.
-These letters are so called because they are addressed to the universal Church in general, and not to a specific community, as, for example, St. Paul to the Romans.
+The Letter of Jude - Ἰούδα - is the final of seven catholic or universal letters of the New Testament, along with James, the First and Second Letters of Peter, and the First, Second, and Third Letters of John.
+These letters are so called because they are addressed to the universal Church in general, and not to a specific community, such as St. Paul to the Romans.
 The Book of Jude is followed by the Book of Revelation, the final book of the New Testament of the Bible.

 The following Scripture is from the Douay-Rheims Bible, now in the public domain, and the New Revised Standard Version.
 Lines 1-4 and 20-25 of Scripture are from the New Revised Standard Version Bible, copyright © 1989 the Division of Christian Education of the National Council of the Churches of Christ in the United States of America.
 Used by permission.
 All rights reserved.
 The Douay-Rheims Bible was the standard English Bible for Catholics for over 300 years, and still remains in use today.
 The Douay-Rheims Bible was the first approved English translation of St. Jerome's Latin Vulgate Bible.
 The Old Testament translation was completed at the English College of Douai, France in 1609, and the New Testament at the English College of Rheims, France in 1582.
 The Douay-Rheims Bible was revised by Bishop Challoner in England from 1749 to 1752.
 The Haydock Douay-Rheims Bible of 1814 was the one upon which President John F. Kennedy took the oath of office on January 20, 1961 to become the 35th President of the United States.

 5 I will therefore admonish you, though ye once knew all things, that Jesus, having saved the people out of the land of Egypt, did afterwards destroy them that believed not.